wndhydrnt/python-oauth2/README.rst

 authorization Grants
 `defined in the RFC <http://tools.ietf.org/html/rfc6749#section-1.3>`_ are still missing.
-Also some features like `scopes <http://tools.ietf.org/html/rfc6749#section-3.3>`_ or `Refreh Token <http://tools.ietf.org/html/rfc6749#section-1.5>`_ have not been implemented yet and the project has not been tested against other versions of Python than 2.7.
+Also some features like `Refreh Tokens <http://tools.ietf.org/html/rfc6749#section-1.5>`_ have not been implemented yet.

 Installation
 ************